 Description

-- SWIFT MAGNIFICATION ADJUSTMENTS via the power zoom ring, enabling quick transitions between distances for tactical scenarios.
+- SWIFT MAGNIFICATION ADJUSTMENTS via a smooth power zoom ring, enabling quick and effective transitions between distances.

-- WATERPROOF & FOGPROOF design ensures reliable performance in any weather, perfect for outdoor adventures.
+- WATERPROOF & FOGPROOF construction ensures reliable performance in all weather, making it suitable for outdoor use.

-- ADJUSTABLE PARALLAX from 25 yards to infinity, accommodating different shooting ranges and improving accuracy.
+- ADJUSTABLE PARALLAX from 25 yards to infinity, allowing for improved accuracy across different shooting ranges.

-- QUICK ACCESS ELEVATION ADJUSTMENT allows for rapid corrections on the fly, enhancing shooting efficiency.
+- QUICK ACCESS ELEVATION ADJUSTMENT facilitates fast corrections, enhancing overall shooting efficiency.

 Technical Specifications Table